Arundel2017/oop_notes/notes.md

   -  an **implementation file** `Class.cpp`, with the full definitions of the class's member functions.
 - For what can and can't be included in header files, see *C++*, p.
 424.
 - A `.cpp` file that is compiled by itself is called a **translation unit**, a program might contain thousands of units.
 - The **One-Definition Rule** states that classes can only be defined once in a translation unit.
-For the full rule see *CPP*, p.
+For the full rule see *C++*, p.
 425.
 - The source code fragments are pulled together during **pre-processing**, a stage in building the program that executes before compilation, using the `#include` mechanism.

 ```C++